Louise-Adéone Drölling: Biography

 Louise-Adéone Drölling was born 29 May 1797.
-At about age 10, she modeled for her father for the small Portrait of the Artist's Daughter (Musée Magnin, Dijon), and later, at about age 15, for the life-sized Portrait of Adéone (Musée des Beaux-Arts, Strasbourg).
+At about age 10, she modeled for her father for the small Portrait of the Artist's Daughter (Musée Magnin, Dijon), and later, at age 15, for the life-sized Portrait of Adéone (Musée des Beaux-Arts, Strasbourg).
 Around this time, she was encouraged by her father to begin a career in painting.

 In 1819, Louise-Adéone married the architect Jean-Nicolas Pagnierre.
 She became a widow in 1822 and remarried four years later, in 1826.
 With her second husband, chief tax officer (octroi) of the city of Paris, Nicholas Roch Joubert (son of politician and former bishop Pierre-Mathieu Joubert), she had two daughters, Adéone Louise Sophie, and Angélique Marie.

 In 1827 and 1831 Louise-Adéone's paintings were exhibited in the Salon des Amis des Arts.
 For one of her works, Interior with Young Woman Tracing a Flower, she received a gold medal and the work was displayed at the Gallery of La Duchesse de Berry.

 She died in Paris, 20 March 1834.